Physics-Regulated Deep Reinforcement Learning: Invariant Embeddings: Experiment: Cart-Pole System

-With the knowledge given in \eqref{exp1101} and \eqref{exp1103}, the matrices $\mathbf{F}$ and $\mathbf{P}$ are ready to be obtained from inequalities \eqref{set5} and \eqref{th1}.
-Meanwhile, we are interested in a solution that can maximize the safety envelope \eqref{set3}.
-Furthermore, noticing the volume of a safety envelope \eqref{set3} is proportional to $\sqrt {\det \left( {\mathbf{P}^{ - 1}} \right)}$, the considered problem is thus a typical analytic centering problem \cite{vandenberghe1998determinant}:
+With the knowledge given in \cref{exp1101} and \cref{exp1103}, the matrices $\mathbf{F}$ and $\mathbf{P}$ are ready to be obtained through solving the centering problem in \cref{qrsolver}.
+We let $\alpha = 0.98$.
+By the CVXPY toolbox \cite{diamond2016cvxpy} in Python, we obtain